There is ONE book of life, and that is the book of the lamb

-Only those who overcome the sins of this world will be clothed in white raiment, and they will not risk to get their names blotted out of the book of life.
-It’s in the end of the ages where the christians will get their new white clothes, and at that point they will no longer risk to get their names removed from the book of life – because they enter the kingdom of God and remain there for ever.
+Only those who overcome the sins of this world will be clothed in white raiment, and they will not risk getting their names blotted out of the book of life.
+It’s in the end of the ages where the Christians will get their new white clothes, and at that point they will no longer risk to get their names removed from the book of life – because they enter the kingdom of God and remain there for ever.

 Revelation 3:4 Thou hast a few names even in Sardis which have not defiled their garments; and they shall walk with me in white: for they are worthy.5 He that overcometh, the same shall be clothed in white raiment; and I will not blot out his name out of the book of life, but I will confess his name before my Father, and before his angels.

-Some people suggest there are two books of life, and they suggest that the first book is a book into which everyone’s name is supposedly entered by default.
-So, when Jesus warns us that we need to endure to the end in order to avoid being blotted out, he is merely highlighting the fate of most unsaved people who will be blotted out of the Universal Book of Life because they have not come to a saving faith.
-They suggest that the second book – ”The Lamb’s Book of Life”- is the book where only the true believers’ names are written.
-Two-book proponents seem to reason that if a particular scripture passage speaks of names being added to the Book of Life, then we must be talking about the Lamb’s Book of Life, but if a passage speaks of names being removed from the Book of Life, then surely we must be talking about the Universal Book of Life.
+Some people suggest that there are two books of life, and that the first book is a book into which everyone’s name is supposedly entered by default – the universal book of life.
+They suggest that the second book – “The Lamb’s Book of Life“- is the book where only the true believers’ names are written and whose names will never be blotted out.
+The two-book proponents seem to reason that if a particular scripture passage speaks of names being added to the Book of Life, then this must be the Lamb’s Book of Life, but if a passage speaks of names being removed from the Book of Life, then surely it must be referring to the Universal Book of Life.
 Applying such selective reasoning is dishonest.

 If people end up in the Universal Book of Life by default at birth (or at conception?), at which point will they be removed from this Universal Book of Life if they refuse to believe in Jesus Christ throughout their entire lives?
 Will they be removed as soon as they are adults (and remain unbelievers), and when exactly does this happen?
 And what if another person starts to believe in Jesus Christ when he is 50 years old.
 Does this mean he was in the Universal Book of Life the entire time before he turned 50, when he was also added in the Lamb’s Book of life?
 I suppose the two-book opponents couldn’t believe that a person can be removed from the Universal Book of Life at 15 (if he at this point refuses to accept Jesus as Savior) and then added again when he becomes a christian at age 50?

-There is no Biblical evidence For Two Books
+There is no Biblical evidence for two Books of life

 Daniel 7:10 A fiery stream issued and came forth from before him: thousand thousands ministered unto him, and ten thousand times ten thousand stood before him: the judgment was set, and the books were opened.